muneebsamad/credit-risk-classification/README.md

-# deep-learning-challenge
+credit-risk-classification challenge
 Hello,

-Please find submission of deep learning on this github link Resources folder includes lending data csv which aids completing the jupyter notebook for this module.
+Please find submission of evaluating loan risk on this github link Resources folder includes lending data csv which aids completing the jupyter notebook for this module.

 I appreciate your time!